Strilanc/Strilanc.github.io/_posts/2015-07-20-Unit-Testing-with-Symbols.markdown

             t += e
         return s/n - (t/n)**2

+Notice that the doc test's expected result is basically a *definition* of the standard deviation of three elements.
+So if the symbolic inputs give a symbolic output that matches the expectation, it should work for *all* three element lists (as opposed to potentially only working for whatever specific numeric cases we test).

 (You either generate the expected result by hand, or by using a known-to-be-correct reference method.
 SymPy helps out by canonicalizing how it prints equations, with terms in lexicographic order.)